tbatchelder/Intro-To-Games/01 Introduction/A - Purpose.md

 # Purpose

 **Author**: Timothy Batchelder
-**Date**: 02/09/2025
+**Date**: 03/25/2025

-The purpose of this git repository is to start learning about game design.
-This will be an initial attempt at writing a full program following the HTML 5 2D Game Programming book.
-It's a bit outdated, sure, but we still should be able to learn what works, what doesn't and something about Canvas at the least.

-This will also be used as a tutorial that others should be able to follow along on.
-Each chapter in this repo will correspond to a chapter from the book.
-The chapter will include any notes, issues and resolutions which are found along the way.
+The primary goal of this repository is to provide a comprehensive learning experience in 2D game development using modern web technologies.
+Through this project, we aim to:

+- Develop a practical understanding of game programming concepts.
+- Learn game development techniques through hands-on project creation.
+- Explore the capabilities of HTML5 Canvas and modern web game development.
+- Create a step-by-step tutorial that other learners can easily follow.